dandi/handbook/docs/40_development.md

 The DANDI archive dev environment comprises three major pieces of software:
 `dandi-archive`, `dandi-cli`, and `dandi-schema`.

-[`dandi-api`](https://github.com/dandi/dandi-api) is a Django application that serves the DANDI REST API.
-The Django application makes use of several services to provide essential function for the API, including Postgres (to hold administrative data about the web application itself), Celery (to run asynchronous compute tasks as needed to implement API semantics), and RabbitMQ (to act as a message broker between Celery and the rest of the application).

-The easiest way to run the API along with its services is through a Docker Compose setup, as detailed in the [`dandi-api` README](https://github.com/dandi/dandi-api#readme).

 [`dandi-archive`](https://github.com/dandi/dandi-archive) is the web frontend application; it connects to `dandi-api` and provides a user interface to all the DANDI functionality.
 `dandi-archive` is a standard web application built with `yarn`.
 See the [`dandi-archive` README](https://github.com/dandi/dandi-archive#readme) for instructions on how to build it locally.

+The Django application makes use of several services to provide essential function for the DANDI REST API, including Postgres (to hold administrative data about the web application itself), Celery (to run asynchronous compute tasks as needed to implement API semantics), and RabbitMQ (to act as a message broker between Celery and the rest of the application).

+The easiest way to run the API along with its services is through a Docker Compose setup, as detailed in the [Develop with Docker quickstart](https://github. com/dandi/dandi-archive/blob/master/DEVELOPMENT. md).

 [`dandi-cli`](https://github.com/dandi/dandi-cli) is a Python command line tool used to manage downloading and uploading of data with the archive.
-You may need to make use of this tool in developing new features for the frontend and backend, but there are other methods of faking data in the system to work with as well.
+You may need to use this tool when developing new features for the frontend and backend, but there are other methods of faking data in the system to work with as well.
 You can install `dandi-cli` with a command like `pip install dandi` (then invoke `dandi` on the command line to run the tool), or build it locally